-Self-Exclusion is a formal process whereby you request to be prevented from participating in our multiple society lottery draws for a minimum period of at least six months.
+Self-Exclusion is a formal process whereby you request to be prevented from participating in the multiple society lottery draws managed by People's Postcode Lottery for a minimum period of at least six months.
 You can choose to self-exclude for up to five years.
 The period of self-exclusion may, on request, be extended for one or more further periods of at least six months.

 You should be aware that Self-Exclusion is an irreversible process.
 Once you self-exclude, we will block your account and you may not apply to play again, until the Self-Exclusion period you have chosen has expired.